21 Misconceptions About Paris That Irritate Parisians the Most

 small room paris

-Yep, it’s real.
-The rents aren’t cheap in Paris.
+Yep, it’s not exactly like Emily in Paris.
+The rents aren’t cheap in Paris…

 Housing in Paris varies enormously.
 Many Parisians live in modest apartments that are often small and functional.